cnti-testcatalog/testsuite/.github/ISSUE_TEMPLATE/new-workload-test.md

 ---
 name: New Workload Test
-about: Creating a new workload conformance test
+about: Creating a new workload testsuite test
 title: "[Workload]"
 labels: workload
 assignees: ""